timo-eberl/tracy/README.md

 This project is a simple, interactive 3D ray tracer built with C, compiled to WebAssembly, and rendered in a web browser.

+It is a learning project with the purpose to apply and understand the topics from the lecture "Moderne Techniken der Bildberechnung".

 ## Dependencies

 - [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html): The compiler toolchain for compiling C to WebAssembly